 Lp(a) | <50 mg/dL |

 Did you know?
-This can sometimes happen in patients with far too many fatty acids in the blood, a so-called hypertriglyceridemia see with the naked eye.
-If the patient's blood is separated into liquid (serum) and solid blood components (cells) using a centrifuge, the serum looks milky-white.
+In patients with far too many fatty acids in the blood, a so-called hypertriglyceridemia, this can sometimes be seen with the naked eye.
+If the patient's blood is separated into liquid (serum) and solid blood components (cells) using a centrifuge, the serum looks milky white.
 Normally the serum is clear and yellow in color.

 Triglycerides – more than just fat

-Values above 800 mg/dL can, for example, trigger pancreatitis at any time.
-And even if, unlike LDL, triglycerides cannot be stored directly in the vessel wall, they have an indirect effect on arteriosclerosis via IDL particles (more on this later ).
-For this reason, your triglyceride levels should not exceed the limits listed above.
+values above 800 mg/dL can, for example, trigger pancreatitis at any time.
+And even though triglycerides, unlike LDL, cannot be deposited directly in the vessel wall, they have an indirect effect on arteriosclerosis via IDL particles (More on this later).
+For this reason, your triglyceride levels should not exceed the limits mentioned above.

 Blood lipid levels: The myth of “good” and “bad” cholesterol

-To understand this in more detail, we have to take another look at cholesterol metabolism.
+To understand this in more detail, we need to take another look at cholesterol metabolism.
 Cholesterol is absolutely vital for our body.
-To put it simply, it is a special fat molecule that we need for every cell in our body.
-In very short terms, you can imagine cholesterol metabolism like this:
+Put simply, it is a special fat molecule that we need for every cell in our body.
+In very brief terms, cholesterol metabolism can be imagined as follows:

-- These VLDL molecules are quite large and are now transported in the blood.
+- These VLDL molecules are quite large and are now transported with the blood.

-- In the body these VLDL molecules release triglycerides (for example to muscle cells) and thereby become smaller.
+- In the body these VLDL molecules release triglycerides (for example, on muscle cells) and thus become smaller.
 They are now called VLDL remnants or IDL molecules.

 - The more cholesterol or triglycerides the VLDLs release, the smaller they become.
-Via the intermediate stage of IDLs they finally become the well-known LDL molecules.
+Via the intermediate stage of the IDLs they eventually become the well-known LDL molecules.

 - The LDL molecules can ultimately be absorbed by cells via receptors.
-These are located, for example, in the liver, muscle cells or lipid cells.
+These are found, for example, in the liver, muscle cells or lipid cells.

 - HDL molecules have a different purpose.
 If too much cholesterol accumulates outside the liver, HDL collects it and transports it back to the liver.

 Cholesterol occurs naturally in our food (eggs in particular are rich in cholesterol).
-However, the majority of our cholesterol in the blood is produced by us.
-It is therefore called endogenous or body cholesterol.
-Exogenous cholesterol supplied from outside contributes very little to increasing cholesterol levels.
+However, the majority of the cholesterol in our blood is produced by ourselves.
+It is therefore called endogenous or body-produced cholesterol.
+Exogenous cholesterol, which is supplied from outside, contributes very little to the increase in cholesterol levels.

-For a long time it was believed that eggs would lead to a sharp increase in LDL levels and thus to a higher risk of cardiovascular disease.
-Recent studies have shown that eggs cause a slight increase in LDL, but of a subgroup of LDL molecules that are too large to be stored in the vessel wall.
-This means that eggs are healthier than expected because they contain tons of vitamins and other healthy substances.
+For a long time, it was believed that eggs led to a strong increase in LDL levels and thus a higher risk of cardiovascular disease.
+More recent studies have shown that eggs do cause a slight increase in LDL, but that they cause a subgroup of LDL molecules that are too large to be deposited in the vessel wall.
+This means that eggs are healthier than expected, because they contain tons of vitamins and other healthy substances.
 (Blesso & Fernandez, 2018)

 Eggs cause your cholesterol to skyrocket?
 According to recent scientific research, this is a myth from the past.

-Arteriosclerosis – or, colloquially, vascular calcification – is a silent killer.
-For decades, small fat molecules have been stored in our vessel walls and gradually become larger.
-This leads to inflammatory reactions, plaque formation and ultimately to the narrowing of entire vessels.
-You usually only notice arteriosclerosis when a vessel is almost completely closed.
-The result is a lack of oxygen in the supplied tissue (ischemia).
-Those with severely calcified coronary arteries can feel “ischemia pain” when they exert themselves.
+Arteriosclerosis – or colloquially known as arteriosclerosis – is a silent killer.
+Over decades, small fat molecules accumulate in our blood vessel walls and gradually become larger.
+Inflammatory reactions, plaque formation and ultimately narrowing of entire vessels occur.
+You usually only feel arteriosclerosis when a vessel is almost completely blocked.
+The result is a lack of oxygen in the tissue supplied (ischemia).
+People with severely "calcified" coronary arteries can feel "ischemia pain" when they exert themselves.
 The vessels are too narrow for the blood due to the “calcifications”.
-There is a undersupply of oxygen and those affected notice a stabbing pulling sensation in their chest.
-In the worst case, a heart attack or stroke occurs when parts of the plaques come off and entire vessels become blocked.
+There is a oxygen deficiency and those affected notice a stabbing pain in the chest.
+In the worst case, a heart attack or stroke occurs when parts of the plaque break off and block entire vessels.
 (Khatana et al., 2020)

-In addition to high LDL values, high blood pressure and high blood sugar are at least as big risk factors.
-You can find out what insulin resistance is and why it is so important to deal with it for your longevity in our article on insulin resistance.
+In addition to high LDL levels, high blood pressure and high blood sugar at least as big risk factors.
+You can find out what insulin resistance is and why it is so important for your longevity to deal with it in our article on insulin resistance.

 Why is LDL cholesterol measurement so important – and at the same time prone to errors?

-Quick warning, in this section we need to delve a little deeper into some studies.
-Admittedly, the topic is complex, but at the end of this section it will hopefully be clear why measuring LDL cholesterol alone is not enough for you.
+Quick warning, in this section we have to delve a little deeper into some studies.
+Admittedly, the topic is complex, but by the end of this section, hopefully it will be clear why measuring LDL cholesterol alone is not enough for you.

-LDL is one of the main factors in the development of arteriosclerosis.
-In healthy adults the value should not exceed 115mg/dL .
+LDL is one of the main factors in the development of atherosclerosis.
+In healthy adults the value should not exceed 115mg/dL lay.

-Imagine for a moment that your vessel walls are not a perfectly tight tube.
-Instead, they are full of little “holes” that we need to allow nutrients and cells to travel freely between our blood system and other compartments of our body.
+Imagine for a moment that your blood vessel walls are not a perfectly sealed tube.
+Instead, they are full of little “holes” that we need to allow nutrients and cells to move freely between our blood system and other compartments of our body.

-What makes the topic of blood lipid levels even more complex is the fact that there are different types of measurements.
-Classically, LDL cholesterol (LDL-C) is estimated using the Friedwald formula.
-(Martin et al., 2013).
-That's right, the LDL value in common laboratory findings is usually based on an estimate.
+What makes the topic of blood lipid levels even more complex is the fact that there are different types of measurement.
+LDL cholesterol (LDL-C) estimated using the Friedwald formula.
+(Martin et al., 2013) That's right, the LDL value in common laboratory results is usually based on an estimate.

-However, there is also the possibility of measuring the LDL particles numerically (LDL-P).
-This is a direct measurement and is much more accurate.
-But what is missing here too are the other molecules, especially IDLs.
+However, it is also possible to measure the number of LDL particles (LDL-P).
+This is a direct measurement and much more accurate.
+What is missing here, however, are the other molecules, especially IDLs.

-Discordant values are deceptive because a “normal” LDL-C can appear in normal routine laboratory tests even though your LDL-P is elevated.
-However, based on the findings, your doctor would tell you: “Everything is fine.“
+Discordant values are deceptive, as a "normal" LDL-C may appear in a routine laboratory test even though your LDL-P is elevated.
+However, your doctor would tell you based on the findings: "Everything is fine."

-In brief: Measuring LDL cholesterol alone can suggest a false sense of security due to the measurement method.
+In short: Measuring LDL cholesterol alone can give a false sense of security due to the measurement method.

-Arteriosclerosis (also called atherosclerosis) is the number 1 silent killer.
+Arteriosclerosis (also called atherosclerosis) is the number one silent killer.
 The vessels become increasingly narrower until sufficient blood flow is no longer possible.

 We have seen that measuring LDL cholesterol alone, using the estimation formula, simply does not give us enough information.
-For this reason, among other things, Dr. Peter Attia in his book “Outlive: The Science and Art of Longevity” for a different measurement for blood lipid levels : ApoB
+For this reason, Dr. Peter Attia in his book “Outlive: The Science and Art of Longevity” for another measurement of blood lipid levels: ApoB

-ApoB is an apolipoprotein - a complex of fatty acids and a water-soluble shell, if you still remember the introduction.
+ApoB is an apolipoprotein - a complex of fatty acids and a water-soluble shell, if you remember the introduction.
 ApoB binds triglycerides and cholesterol to make them water-soluble.
-The genius of ApoB is that every lipoprotein (except HDL) has exactly one molecule of ApoB.
-With the help of ApoB, it is possible to determine much more precisely how many lipoproteins are in our bloodstream.
-For this reason, longevity doctor Dr. Attia to focus more on the determination of ApoB.
+The genius of ApoB is that every lipoprotein (except HDL) has exactly one molecule of ApoBWith the help of ApoB, it is possible to determine much more precisely how many lipoproteins are in our bloodstream.
+For this reason, longevity doctor Dr. Attia advocates placing more focus on determining ApoB.

-The role of ApoB has been known in the scientific community for some time and has been discussed by, among others, Dr. Sniderman described in a review.
+The role of ApoB has been known in the scientific community for some time and was described in a review by Dr. Sniderman, among others.
 (Sniderman et al., 2019)

 The European Society of Cardiology also recognizes the role of ApoB in its 2019 guidelines and currently recommends it as an additional diagnosis in high-risk patients.